Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 From there, it should start putting your content in front of them organically more often moving forward.

-24. Establish a presence on a relevant directory within your industry
+24. Establish an online presence on a relevant directory within your industry

 Google is not the only place people look at reviews.